saurabhkr78/MetaCrafter-Summer2024/README.md

 No additional modifications are needed to the files or folders.

 ## Executing program
-1.How to run the program:
+1.Navigate to the project directory.

-2.Navigate to the project directory.
+2.Compile the Solidity contract using a tool like Remix.
-3.Compile the Solidity contract using a tool like Remix 4.Deploy the contract on the Ethereum blockchain.
+3.Deploy the contract on the Ethereum blockchain.
-5.Interact with the contract using MetaMask
+4.Interact with the contract using MetaMask.

 ### Step-by-step:
 1.Open Remix.
-2.Create a new file and paste the Solidity contract code:
+2.Create a new file and paste the Solidity contract code.
 3.Compile the contract.
 4.Deploy the contract using the "Deploy & Run Transactions" tab.